Martin-Rudolph/cuDebye/README.md

 ## GENERAL INFORMATIONS

 - the source code will be uploaded soon
-- I decided to upload all my programming comments despite of the fact, that they are not written in a proper scientific language and probably contain a lot of spelling mistakes (I have never checked these comments after programming)
+- I decided to upload all my programming comments despite of the fact, that they are not written in a proper scientific language and contain a lot of spelling mistakes (in fact the english is horrible, but I have no muse to check the comments)
 - programming language is _C++_ and _Cuda_
 - the source code was written and compiled for **_Microsoft Windows (x64)_** using _Microsoft Visual Studio 2015_ and the _NVIDIA Cuda Toolkit 8.0_ --> you will need [_Microsoft Visual C++ 2015 Redistributable (x64)_](https://www.microsoft.com/de-de/download/details.aspx?id=48145)
 - copying the source code can introduce errors, e.g. <<<LaunchKernel>>> to << <LaunchKernel >> >, commonly the compiler can handle that